OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/riskparity.md

 ---
 title: riskparity
-description: Documentation page on how to optimize portfolio with Risk Parity using the risk budgeting approach in the OpenBB Terminal Python package.
+description: "Documentation page on how to optimize portfolio with Risk Parity using" the risk budgeting approach in the OpenBB Terminal Python package.
 It includes parameters specifications, return values, and usage examples.
 keywords: